adanlessossi/bd-showcase/README.md

 [zipkin]: assets/distributed_tracing.PNG "The Zipkin Distributed Tracing"

-You will need to execute the zipkin.jar
+To execute the Distributed Tracing You also need to install RabbitMQ from <https://www.rabbitmq.com/install-windows.html> and run the rabbitmq-server.bat/sh in the sbin folder.

+To execute the zipkin.jar, run the following commands:
 ```
+    set RABBIT_URI=amqp://localhost
     curl -sSL https://zipkin.io/quickstart.sh | bash -s
     java -jar zipkin.jar
 ```
-You also need to install RabbitMQ and run the rabbitmq-server.bat/sh

 Data is then gathered in a RabbitMQ Queue and consumed by the Distributed Tracing Server (Zipkin).
 Data are then displayed in the Zipkin Dashboard at <http://localhost:9411/zipkin>